localstack/docs/content/en/aws/cognito/index.md

 description: >
   Cognito
 ---

-[AWS Cognito](https://aws.amazon.com/cognito/) enables you to manage authentication and access control for AWS-backed apps and resources.
+The [AWS Cognito](https://aws.amazon.com/cognito/) service enables you to manage authentication and access control for AWS-backed apps and resources.

 LocalStack Pro contains basic support for authentication via Cognito.
 You can create Cognito user pools, sign up and confirm users, set up Lambda triggers, and use the `COGNITO_USER_POOLS` authorizer integration with API Gateway.

-By default, Cognito does not send actual email messages.
+**Note:** By default, local Cognito does not send actual email messages.
 To enable this feature, you will require an email address and the corresponding SMTP settings.
 Please refer to the [Configuration]({{< ref "configuration#emails" >}}) guide for instructions on how to configure the connection parameters of your SMTP server.

+## User pools and basic authentication flows

+The following subsections illustrate how you can create a user pool and client, and then sign up and authenticate a new user in the pool.

-## Creating a User Pool
+### Creating a User Pool

 Just as with AWS, you can create a user pool in LocalStack with the following command:
 {{< command >}}